EXCLUSIVE: Interview With Sam Leccia

 JA: Sam, tell me a little about yourself.
 How did you get started in this business?

-SL: Well, 20140910 184750it started out as a hobby.
+SL: Well, it started out as a hobby.
 About 15 years ago, I was in the liquor wholesale/retail business and enjoyed smoking cigars while relaxing, much like any other cigar smoker.
 My personality led me to taking my cigars apart - actually cutting them up, taking the different tobaccos and reblending them to create different flavor profiles to suit my tastes.
 That same personality led me to to experimenting and trying to learn everything I possibly could about how to put different tobaccos together and create something special.

 JA: Speaking of “tastes”, what happens to be your strength and flavor preference?